rjsf-team/react-jsonschema-form/README.md

 ![](http://i.imgur.com/xqu6Lcp.png)

-Please note that while standardized, `datetime-local` and `date` input elements are not yet supported by Firefox and IE. If you plan on targetting these platforms, two alternative widgets are available:
+Please note that while standardized, `datetime-local` and `date` input elements are not yet supported by Firefox and IE. If you plan on targeting these platforms, two alternative widgets are available:

 - `alt-datetime`: Six `select` elements are used to select the year, the month, the day, the hour, the minute and the second;
 - `alt-date`: Three `select` elements are used to select the year, month and the day.